aligueye/perceptron-learner/README.md

 1. Compatibile with python 3.6.0.
 2. TCNJ HPC specific instructions:
 - > module add python/3.6.0
-3.Libraries that might be needed
+3. Libraries that might be needed
 - > pip install matplotlib
 4. To run the program:
 - > python3 project4.py